THE UNMUTUAL WEBSITE

 The individual tapes were repackaged (see below the two cover variants for tape 1) for the standalone releases.

-The series was also released, at a rate of one episode per disc, on Laserdisc, utilising the existing MPI video artwork.
+The series was also released, at a rate of one episode per disc, on Laserdisc, utilising the existing MPI video artwork for the USA release.

 The 30th anniversary release of 1998 saw an apparent 'restoring' of the picture (more likely better prints were used than the 16mm prints used for the Channel 5 release).
 The set came in two portions, which fitted together into one box, with postcards and keyring included as free gifts.